 Just 96 passengers as the maximum number onboard- we travelled on the Ioffe Akademik across the Drake Passage in Beaufort Scale seas of 9.
 (Thank goodness for the seasickness patch- and yes it did work- added 6 hours before boarding.)
 On board was a couple from the Netherlands- he was a naval architect and informed my travelling partner that a smaller ship was perfectly safe- bigger was not better in this case!

 We left from Ushuaia in the evening on the 16th, and arrived in Fournier Bay after 2 days- we were there when we woke up on the 19th.
-From the 19th until the evening of the 24th we had 2 zodiac landings or cruises a day for at least 2.5 hours- all of us at the same time…..on the 24th in the late evening we set sail for Ushuaia again and arrived early in the morning on the 26th.
+From the 19th until the evening of the 24th we had 2 zodiac landings or cruises a day for at least 2.5 hours- all of us at the same time.
+On the 24th in the late evening we set sail for Ushuaia again and arrived early in the morning on the 26th.
 That was a smooth sail- seas much better- but we all had patches on by that time just in case.
 The first time round most did not because they are not available in a lot of countries……or people thought they could get away with no seasickness.
 The doc treated 75% of passengers on the way over for seasickness……

 On board beside the expert Russian crew and the One Ocean team (adventurers, expert kayakers, photography experts, etc.) were 3 scientists and an Antarctica historian……the scientists’ specialties were whales and seals…..they tagged a humpback and we were able to see some of the footage (they included it on our memory stick they gave to us at the voyage end with a compilation of the best passenger photos and videos…..).
 We had talks to attend on our crossings from them as well as some of the speciality One Ocean Team members (for instance 2 of the team were expert kayakers and spent 11 days paddling the Antarctica in February- I followed their progress).

-The passengers were a mix from all over the world- HK, Japan, the Netherlands, NZ, Australia, the states, the UK, Canada, etc. etc. Most spoke English quite clearly.
-There were 4 photojouralists on board- and lots of “professional” amateur photographers.
-It is hard to take a poor picture……one of my best was taken with my iphone…..I have not looked at my camera pics as yet……
+The passengers were a mix from all over the world on ship just to explore the Antarctica- HK, Japan, the Netherlands, NZ, Australia, the states, the UK, Canada, etc. etc. Most spoke English quite clearly.
+There were 4 photo-jouralists on board- and lots of “professional” amateur photographers.
+It is hard to take a poor picture.
+Photo below from an iphone as were all the rest in this post.
+I have not looked at my camera pics as yet (April 2015)……

-My best memories- the whales all around us in Wilhelmina Bay, being a foot from a curious Wendell seal in the zodiac, being handed a cup of mulled wine after our first zodiac cruise ( we had these a lot of the time- especially in the evening on our return around 7 pm or so when it was cooler….mmmmmm)- visiting Palmer Station and Deception Island, even the Drake crossing in the rough seas and absolutely killing it…….
+My best memories- the whales all around us in Wilhelmina Bay, being a foot from a curious Wendell seal in the zodiac, being handed a cup of mulled wine after our first zodiac cruise ( we had these a lot of the time- especially in the evening on our return around 7 pm or so when it was cooler)- visiting Palmer Station and Deception Island, even the Drake crossing in the rough seas and absolutely killing it…….

 Next up- a synopsis of the South American portion.